Z-Bolt/Z-Bolt-Cura-Profiles/README.md

 Currently supported printer series are Z-Bolt Limited, Z-Bolt Limited Plus, Z-Bolt L32 / S32, Z-Bolt S300, Z-Bolt S600.

 Installation instructions:
-1. Download and install 4.12.1 version of Ultimaker Cura.
+1. Download and install 4.12 or 4.13 version of Ultimaker Cura.
 2. Download profiles (Releases -> Download latest ZIP) from this repository.
-3.
 For Windows users:
-4. Move "resources" folder from downloaded archive to the root Cura directory and merge with replacement.
+3. Move "resources" folder from downloaded archive to the root Cura directory and merge with replacement.
-5. Start Cura and add a script "Mesh Print Size" (Extensions -> Post Processing -> Modify G-Code -> Add a script)
+4. Start Cura and add a script "Mesh Print Size" (Extensions -> Post Processing -> Modify G-Code -> Add a script)

 For MacOS X (or newer) users:
 Move the content of the "resources" folder from downloaded archive into /Users/$USER/Library/Application Support/cura/4.12 and merge with replacement.
 Do not change "resources" directory inside Cura package.

-6. Select printer profile corresponding to your printer model.
+5. Select printer profile corresponding to your printer model.

 RUS:
 Профили Ultimaker Cura для принтеров Z-Bolt.